 Opioid epidemic or not, doctors do not want to leave their patients in a position where they are forced to suffer with untreated pain.
 Hopefully, we’ll see insurance providers expand their prescription coverage programs and make non-opiate pain relief options more widely available to chronic pain sufferers.
 Opiates will never go away completely—and they shouldn’t, as they are often a critical component of effective pain relief—but reducing our reliance on them will help to get our nation’s opiate crisis under control.

 CONTACT VITALITAS DENVER

 Vitalitas Denver has performed thousands of ketamine infusions, many of them for patients experiencing debilitating levels of chronic pain.
 Ketamine infusions can alleviate pain when nothing else can.
-If you are suffering from a chronic pain condition and would like to learn more about ketamine, please take advantage of our offer for a free consultation.
-Just complete the brief form below and a highly experienced clinician will contact you to answer questions, address concerns, and help you determine if ketamine infusions could help alleviate your pain symptoms.
+If you are suffering from a chronic pain condition and would like to learn more about ketamine, just complete the brief form below and a highly experienced clinician will contact you to answer questions, address concerns, and help you determine if ketamine infusions could help alleviate your pain symptoms.